 Sarah’s son Robert really enjoyed staying at The Marylebone Hotel, a five-star hotel which offers luxury family packages.
 Robert was particularly impressed by the tepee in his room and the great selection of cocktails on offer.
 You can read his review on his family’s blog Family Travel Times.

 Holiday Inn Camden

-BritMums co-founder Jen Howze, who blogs at Jenography, enjoyed staying at the Holiday Inn Camden with her husband and their 12 year-old daughter.
+BritMums co-founder Jen Howze, who blogs at Jenography, enjoyed staying at the Holiday Inn Camden Lock with her family.
 Holiday Inn hotels are very family-friendly, and under-12s can stay and eat for free.
 Jen was pleased with their rooms, the hotel facilities and the location.
 Jen says that the hotel lounge area was a highlight: ‘What I really liked was the vibe: casual, communal, congenial.’
 You can read Jen’s review on her blog jenography.

 Charing Cross Hotel